gruenewald-lab/CGsmiles/docs/source/syntax/chirality.rst

 Implicit Hydrogen
 ^^^^^^^^^^^^^^^^^
 The simplest case is the treatment of implicit hydrogen atoms.
-SMILES allows for shorthand notation where hydrogen atoms can be omitted and CGSmiles adopts this approach.
+SMILES allows for shorthand notation where hydrogen atoms can be omitted and CGsmiles adopts this approach.
 Hydrogen atoms are automatically assigned once the full atomistic molecule is resolved.
 This procedure ensures proper handling of any unconsumed bonding operators, which are interpreted as additional hydrogen atoms where